Nadira’s Bio

 Oxford

-From mid 2012 to end 2016, I have been a PostDoc at the University of Oxford’s Department of Experimental Psychology and at the Oxford Uehiro Centre for Practical Ethic.
+From mid 2012 to end 2016, I have been a PostDoc at the University of Oxford’s Department of Experimental Psychology and at the Oxford Uehiro Centre for Practical Ethics.
 In my two consecutive PostDoc projects, I worked interdisciplinarily between psychology and philosophy.
 In my first project, I did research on the morality and public perception of cognitive enhancement.
 In the second project, I worked on prosocial behaviour and morality.
 In summer 2014, I visited the Social and Organizational Psychology group at the VU University Amsterdam (Netherlands).

 PhD & BSc/MSc (up to 2012)